top of page

 The Cons of a 360 Deal

-While 360 deals can offer strong support, they also come with limitations that may not appeal to every artist.
-Here are a few reasons some artists avoid these deals:
+While 360 deals can offer strong support and financial backing for artists, they also come with significant limitations that may not appeal to every musician or performer.
+These deals can create a complex relationship between the artist and the label, leading to various challenges.
+Here are a few reasons some artists choose to avoid entering into these agreements:

 1. Loss of Earnings